spawaskar-cora/cora-docs/docs/analytics/index.md

 ![CoRA Ecosystem Analytics Architecture](../assets/images/architecture/Cora-Ecosystem-Analytics-Architecture-Diagram.png)

 ## Built-in Analytics
 The CoRA analytics engine provides some built-in analytics out of the box such as simple regression analysis for the datasets that are most commonly used in forensic anthropology.
-Other more advanced analytics will be provided via independent analytics application that can be developed by any reseracher and plug-in into the CoRA Ecosystem.
+Other more advanced analytics will be provided via independent analytics application that can be developed by any researcher and plug-in into the CoRA Ecosystem.

 !!! warning "Independent Analytics Applications"